Quicklist: Toilet Types and Options

 These toilets feature a wall-hung toilet bowl and flush plate mounted securely to the wall.
 The toilet tank is hidden away behind the wall.

-The main reason to consider a wall-hanging toilet is their small size.
+The main reason to consider a wall-hanging toilet is its small size.
 This style of toilet is the number one choice for small bathrooms where space is at a premium.

 Wall-hanging toilets save as much as one foot of floor space.
-They’re streamlined design also makes for easy cleaning.
+Their streamlined design also makes for easy cleaning.